Olindsa32/PIDbox/README.md

 ## Motor Code
 ![image](https://github.com/Olindsa32/PIDbox/blob/main/Motor%20Code.png)

-This tells this arduijno to provide power to the 9th pin in order to
+This tells this arduino to provide power to the 9th pin in order to

 ## Ultrasonic Sensor Code